Skip to Content

 Himalaya Cat

-Though, they differ in blue eye color and have white or cream color coats, with a variety of color points resulting from crossing with the Siamese cat.
+They differ in blue eye color from Persians and have white or cream coats, with various color points resulting from crossing with the Siamese cat.

 cute fluffy cat on floor near open door